“Weathering With You” and “Your Name,” the director’s previous effort in 2016, are inevitably going to be compared to each other.

 And, it is safe to say, “Weathering With You” has far surpassed its predecessor and all the previous films by Shinkai.
 This is a controversial opinion due to the status that “Your Name” holds, but the current film deserves the notion.

 “Your Name” felt disjointed and lacked transitions during the perspective changes in the beginning when they swapped bodies.
 “Weathering With You” alleviates these problems by crafting a much more simple narrative.
-There is a more conventional perspective, with most of the movie focuses on the male lead, Hodaka.
+There is a more conventional perspective, with most of the movie focusing on the male lead, Hodaka.

 “Weathering With You” also refrains from opening plot holes.
 “Your Name” was forced to handwave several inconsistences, such as the leads not noticing the date, by the fact that the characters were in a dreamlike state.
 “Weathering With You” has no apparent plot holes.